Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 Take the advice here mainly as a pointer and an indication.
 Things change over time.
 Things can be different in different places.
 And things don’t always follow the rules.
 And the rules are not really rules but varying customs.
 With this word of caution, here are some pointers on practical things that can be a challenge for a visitor to figure out.

-UPDATE: The Argentine currency has in recent times been quite volatile, so the exchange rates mentioned here, and the approximate sums in local currency given, may not any longer be quite correct.
+UPDATE: The Argentine currency has in recent times been quite volatile, so the exchange rates mentioned here, and the approximate sums in local currency given, are no longer correct.
+For guidance, use the euro or dollar figures.

 Tipping in Argentina